Ayehu/custom-activities/Amazon S3/List Bucket/README.md

 a.
 Access Key: How to get: Bellow

 b.
-Secrey Key: How to get: Bellow.
+Secret Key: How to get: Bellow.

 How to find AWS Access Key and Secret Access Key?